 South Australian Pioneer Families

-Historical arrivals, births, marriages & deaths
+Arrivals, births, marriages & deaths

 Family Group Sheet-like search results

-The families with the name you have entered will be listed together under each principal male's arrival information (including any wife and children accompanying him).
+The families with the entered surname will be listed together under each principal male's arrival information (including any wife and children accompanying him).
 If unmarried, this may be followed by his marriage.
 Then, any children born in South Australia will be shown in birthdate order.
 Finally, his death will be given if it occurred within the period covered by the database.